Arterixs/Home-Library-Service/README.md

 There are three different modes of operation:

+Run with `docker compose up` to create images docker and start app with database

+### Running migrations

+Use `npm run migration:generate` to generate migration Use `npm run migration:run` to start migration
+Use `npm run migration:revert` to revert migration

+### Running scan for security vulnerabilities

-- Run with `npm run start` to launch single server instance
+Use `npm run scan` to locate vulnerabilities docker contaiter
-- Run with `npm run start:dev` to launch single server instance in development mode
-- Run with `npm run start:prod` to launch single server instance in production mode

 ### Running tests